-Collaborative learning Collaborative An educational approach when two or more students learn or attempt to learn something together.
-The idea is for students to engage so that they can benefit from each other's resources, such as their skills. working skill effectively with others.
-Collaborative pedagogy An umbrella term for a group of pedagogies which share a similar broad philosophical viewpoint associated with learning with others.
-There are different types of collaborative pedagogies which can be differentiated by their instructional design features and nuanced philosophical orientation Constructionist classroom pedagogy A pedagogy which physically takes place within the academic setting (within the University of the West of Scotland).
+Callabarative Collaborative learning An educational approach when two or more students learn or attempt to learn something together.
+The idea is for students to engage so that they can benefit from each other's resources, such as their skills.
+Collaborative working skill A particular capability that enables an individual to engage effectively with others.
+Collaborative An umbrella term for a group of pedagogies which share a pedagogy similar broad philosophical viewpoint associated with learning with others.
+There are different types of collaborative pedagogies which can be differentiated by their instructional design features and nuanced philosophical orientation Constructionist A pedagogy which physically takes place within the classroom academic setting (within the University of the West of pedagogy Scotland).
 First, primacy is placed on social interaction (intermental) and then cognitive processes (intramental).
 Knowledge is constructed through social interactions between learners (students), their environments and other people.
 Secondly, students are brought together.
 Thirdly, an interactive element is built into the pedagogy.
 Fourthly, there is interdependence, in that people are expected to collaborate and/or learn from one another.
 The fifth element is that the tasks are pre-defined and specifically designed for group participation.
 This type of pedagogy is the focus of this thesis.
-Constructionist pedagogy A type of collaborative pedagogy where the primacy placed on teaching and learning is on social interaction.
+Constructionist A type of collaborative pedagogy where the primacy pedagogy placed on teaching and learning is on social interaction.
 Knowledge is constructed through social interactions between learners (students), their environments and other people.
-Constructivist classroom pedagogy A pedagogy which physically takes place within the academic setting (within the University of the West of Scotland).
+Constructivist A pedagogy which physically takes place within the classroom pedagogy academic setting (within the University of the West of Scotland).
 Primacy is placed on cognitive processes (intramental) and then social interaction (intermental).